dojo/docs/dojox/app/bind.rst

 :Version: 1.0
 :Available: since V1.7

-dojox.app.bind provides a function to query dojox.mvc widgets, get and set binding data for each widgets with "ref" or data-dojo-props="ref: xxx" tag. dojoType, data-dojo-type, ref and data-dojo-props are compatible in a view.
+dojox.app.bind provides a function to query dojox.mvc widgets, get and set binding data for each widgets with "ref" or data-dojo-props="ref: xxx" tag. data-dojo-type, data-dojo-type, ref and data-dojo-props are compatible in a view.

 Binding API
 ==============